emanuelefirmani/get-git-english/docs/internal.rst

 You may have noticed two things.

-First, SVN and other versioning system you are probably in the abit of, operate at level 3.
+First, SVN and other versioning systems you are probably in the habit of, operate at level 3.

-Second, the 4 system are listed in comfort order: in principle, when the material stays on the remote system your work become more intrecate, slow and umcomfortable.
+Second, the 4 systems are listed in comfort order: in principle, when the material stays on the remote system, your work becomes more intrecate, slow and umcomfortable.
 SVN allows you to checkout a whole directory precisely because in this way you find more comfortable to pass from one file to another without the need to interact continually with the remote server.

-git is even more extreme; it prefers that you have everything at hand on your local computer; not just the single checkout, but the whole history of the project, from thr first to the last commit.
+git is even more extreme; it prefers that you have everything at hand on your local computer; not just the single checkout, but the whole history of the project, from first to last commit.

-In fact, whatever you want to do, git normally ask to get a complete copy of what is present on the remote server.
+In fact, whatever you want to do, git normally asks to get a complete copy of what is present on the remote server.
 But don't worry too much: git is faster in getting the whole history of the project than SVN in getting a single checkout.